 NHS England message: Evidence-Based InterventionsFebruary 08, 2019

-The aim of the statutory guidance is to reduce the number of inappropriate interventions provided on the NHS.
-The primary goals of the Evidence-Based Interventions programme are to avoid needless harm to patients and free-up scarce professional time for performing other interventions - including creating headroom for proven innovations.
-The time saved will be reinvested in patient care.
+The aim of the statutory guidance is to reduce the number of inappropriate interventions provided on the NHS and to avoid needless harm to patients.
+This will free-up scarce professional time for performing other interventions, which will be reinvested in patient care.

 The ambition is to improve clinical outcomes for the population by ensuring that patients only receive interventions for which there is an established, high-quality evidence base.

-The following four interventions will only be offered to patients if prior-approval is obtained via this route, please click on the links below to see the guidance:
+The following four interventions will only be offered to patients when an individual funding request (IFR) has been approved.
+Please click on the links below to see the guidance:

 - Snoring Surgery (in the absence of Obstructive Sleep Apnoea)